mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/concepts/edge-lb-architecture-deep-dive/index.md

 # A closer look at the Edge-LB API server
 The Edge-LB API receives incoming client requests and, based on the action requested, creates, deletes, or updates Edge-LB pool instances.
 The API server also serves API endpoint requests for Edge-LB pool(s) instances.

-The Edge-LB API server uses the DC/OS ZooKeeper persistent storage to store the configuration file for the load balancer and communicates to the Edge-LB pool instances through ZooKeeper&reg; transactions.
+The Edge-LB API server uses the DC/OS ZooKeeper persistent storage to store the configuration file for the load balancer and communicates to the Edge-LB pool instances through ZooKeeper&trade; transactions.
 The interaction between ZooKeeper and the Edge-LB API server enables Edge-LB to be fault tolerant.
 In the event of an API server failure, the Edge-LB pool instances continue to load-balance traffic to the proper backend.
 When the Edge-LB API server comes back online, it re-establishes the communication between itself and the pool instances.

 The Edge-LB API server has two sub-components:
 - Apache&reg; Mesos&reg; listener
 - DC/OS template

 ## Mesos listener
 The `mesos-listener` sub-component is always up by default.
 It subscribes to the Mesos event stream, translates the event stream data into an internal data structure, and serves metadata from the data structure through the API server.
-It also runs a gRPC server to serve the Mesos task information to other Edge-LB components like the `dcos-template`.
+It also runs a gRPC server to serve the Mesos task information to other Edge-LB components like `dcos-template` and `cloud controller`.

 ## DC/OS template
 The `dcos-template` sub-component dynamically renders the load balancer configuration information for HAProxy&reg; by combining the `mesos-listener` output and the Edge-LB pool configuration provided by the Edge-LB CLI client.
 The template then signals the `lbmgr` sub-component to take appropriate action on the HAProxy load balancer instance.